NoctalIvan/ultimate-guitar-crawler/readme.md

 ## Why not publish it on the google chrome app store ?

 Cuz it's a pain.
 Not sure anyone gonna use it anyway.
+I made it mainly for my own needs and sharing cuz why not

 ## Disclaimer